sanyi0411/Raspberry_pi_tutorials/C++/Comprehensive CMake Tutorial/README.md

 - Create a `lib` folder in the project root
 - Clone or download az ZIP the googletest repo from `https://github.com/google/googletest`
 - Copy the googletest folder into the `lib` folder
-- Create a `test` folder in the project root.
+- Create a `tests` folder in the project root.
 We will put the test files here
+- Don't forget to make a CMakeLists.txt in this `tests` folder

 ```
 CMake_example